threefoldfoundation/info_sdk/src/gettingstarted/solar_wallet.md

 ![](./img/Solar/testnet_success.png)

 __Go back to your Solar Testnet Wallet account__ and see if 1000 TFT is added automatically.
-If yes, then, congratulations, you have successfuly claimed your FreeTFT to get started with deploying your solutions via [__TF Grid 2.2 Testnet Marketplace__](marketplace.md)
+If yes, then, congratulations, you have successfuly claimed your FreeTFT to get started with deploying your solutions via [__TF Grid 2.2 Demo__](marketplace.md)

 > If you have problem with adding FreeTFT, feel free to contact our [Support Helpdesk](https://Threefoldfaq.crisp.help/en/).